diku-dk/futhark-website/docs.rst

 title: Docs
 ---

-The Futhark documentation is divided into several parts (and is unfortunately still incomplete).
-There is the `Futhark Reference Manual`_, which contains instructions on how to use the compilers as well as the `language reference`_, a `language overview`_, and instructions on `how to install the Futhark compiler`_.
+The Futhark documentation is divided into several parts.
+The in-progress book `Parallel Programming in Futhark`_ can be read freely online, and is the starting point for learning Futhark.
+The `Futhark User's Guide`_ contains detailed instructions on how to use the compilers, as well as the `language reference`_ and instructions on `how to install the Futhark compiler`_.

 There is also automatically generated `documentation for the Futhark Basis Library`_.